Flyingbolt: Chasing career

 The comparisons continued.
 Ivor Herbert observed in his book, Arkle, The Story Of A Champion that "Conjecture rustled: on the figures it seemed Arkle was slipping back, or Flyingbolt was soaring upwards; in any case the gap between the two mighty horses from Greenogue was dwindling, dwindling perhaps to equality.
 And Flyingbolt had two years in hand."

-An interesting postscript to the Irish National was that the Handicapper for Sandown’s Whitbread Gold Cup had produced his weights before the running of the National, giving Arkle 12 stone and Flyingbolt 11st 10lbs.
-Flyingbolt’s mandatory penalty for winning the Irish National would have seen him carry just one pound less than Arkle in the unlikely event that both were to take part.
-The only other horse in the handicap proper was What A Myth on 9st 8lbs, one pound above the minimum weight to be carried and a massive 34 lbs less than Arkle.
-Every other horse in the race was allotted less than 9 stone, an astonishing reflection of Arkle and Flyingbolt’s superiority over their closest rivals, and the fact that What A Myth would subsequently win a Cheltenham Gold Cup in their absence showed that those rivals were of a very high standard in their own right.
+An interesting postscript to the race was that the British Handicapper had already calculated the weights for Sandown's Whitbread Gold Cup prior to the running of the Irish National in which Arkle was set to carry 12-7 and Flyingbolt 12-6 (after his mandatory penalty for winning the National was applied).
+The only other horse in the handicap proper was What A Myth on 9st 8lbs, one pound above the minimum weight to be carried and a massive 41 lbs less than Arkle (40 lbs less than Flyingbolt).
+Every other horse in the race was allotted less than 9 stone, an astonishing reflection of Arkle and Flyingbolt's superiority over their closest rivals.
+What A Myth would go on to win the race in their absence and would subsequently win a Cheltenham Gold Cup, evidence that those rivals were of a very high standard in their own right.

 Flyingbolt was now unbeaten in 11 starts over fences.
-In all, he had won 17 of his 20 races, including wins in three different races at the Cheltenham Festival in consecutive years, a feat not equalled for 47 years until Bobs Worth achieved the same in 2011, 2012 & 2013, at a time when there was a far bigger selection of races available.
+In all, he had won 17 of his 20 races, including wins in three different races at the Cheltenham Festival in consecutive years, a feat not equalled for another 47 years until Bobs Worth achieved the same in 2011, 2012 & 2013, at a time when there was a far bigger selection of races available.
 At only 7-years-of-age, it was frightening to think of what Flyingbolt might be capable of achieving in the seasons to come.